NICMx/Jool/docs/en/intro-xlat.md

 Basically, a Stateful NAT64 is similar to an SIIT, but it has all the benefits and drawbacks of NAPT.
 You get to represent all your IPv6 nodes with as few IPv4 addresses as possible, but you are limited to 65536 connections per public IPv4 addresses, and in the absence of Port Forwarding, all communication has to start from the IPv6 side.

 You might also draw comparisons to SIIT-DC.
-Application-wise, Stateful NAT64 is sort of a reverse SIIT-DC; The former feels at home when you have a handful of IPv6 clients that need to access any amount of IPv4 Internet servers, while the latter is a more adequate fit when you have a handful of IPv6 servers that need to be accessed by any IPv4 Internet clients.
+In a way, a Stateful NAT64 is sort of a reverse SIIT-DC; The former feels at home when you have a handful of IPv6 clients that need to access any amount of IPv4 Internet servers, while the latter is a more adequate fit when you have a handful of IPv6 servers that need to be accessed by any IPv4 Internet clients.

 In the context of NAT64, you don’t normally say the IPv6 network is “Private,” because the whole point is that it should also be connected to the IPv6 Internet: